San Benito County Court Records

 CaliforniaCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on CaliforniaCourts.us are subject to the Terms of Service and Privacy Notice.

-San Benito County is one of California’s smaller judicial counties, served by a single trial court—the Superior Court of California, County of San Benito—headquartered at the courthouse in Hollister.
-The Superior Court exercises jurisdiction over all case types, including criminal, civil, family law, probate, juvenile, traffic, and small claims matters.
+San Benito County is one of California's smaller judicial counties, served by a single trial court — the Superior Court of California, County of San Benito — headquartered at the courthouse in Hollister.
+The Superior Court handles all case types, including criminal, civil, family law, probate, juvenile, traffic, and small claims matters.
 The San Benito County Clerk-Recorder, a separate county office, maintains vital records such as birth and death certificates, marriage licenses, and property documents.
-Because both the court and the county clerk play roles in the county’s record-keeping ecosystem, knowing which office holds a particular record is critical to a successful search.
-This guide covers every major record category, the offices responsible, request procedures, applicable fees, and the rules governing public access.
+Because both the court and the county clerk play distinct roles in the county's record-keeping system, knowing which office holds the record you need is the first step toward a successful search.
+This guide covers every major record category, the offices responsible, how to submit requests, what fees apply, and the rules governing public access.

-People looking for San Benito County court records can take advantage of several official resources.
+If you're looking for San Benito County court records, several official resources are available to you.
 The Superior Court operates a Public Portal for online case searches, and a separate case number search tool is also available.
-The Clerk’s office at the courthouse accommodates walk-in and mail requests during business hours.
-For broader California court information, including statewide rules, forms, and court directories, CaliforniaCourts.us may help users locate publicly available case data.
+The Clerk's office at the courthouse handles walk-in and mail requests during business hours.
+For broader California court information, including statewide rules, forms, and court directories, CaliforniaCourts.us may help you locate publicly available case data.

 How to Look Up a Court Case in San Benito County?

-San Benito County offers three primary methods for locating court case information: online, in person, and by mail.
+San Benito County offers three ways to find court case information: online, in person, and by mail.

 Online Searches

-The Superior Court’s Public Portal allows users to search case data from the court’s case management system.
-To use the portal:
+Start with the Superior Court's Public Portal, which lets you search case data directly from the court's case management system.
+To use it:

-Only case parties and their attorneys can access images of civil court documents through the portal; the general public can view case summary information.
-A separate case number search is also available without account registration for basic case lookups.
+Keep in mind that only case parties and their attorneys can access images of civil court documents through the portal — the general public can view case summary information only.
+A separate case number search is also available without account registration for basic lookups.

 In-Person Visits